Estrogen (medication): Breast cancer

-Hormone-receptor-positive breast cancers are treated with drugs which suppress production or interfere with the action of estrogen in the body.
-This technique, in the context of treatment of breast cancer, is known variously as hormonal therapy, hormone therapy, or antiestrogen therapy (not to be confused with hormone replacement therapy).
-Certain foods such as soy may also suppress the proliferative effects of estrogen and are used as an alternative to hormone therapy.

 Other uses

 Infertility

-Estrogens may be used in treatment of infertility in women when there is a need to develop sperm-friendly cervical mucous or an appropriate uterine lining.
+Estrogens may be used in treatment of infertility in women when there is a need to develop sperm-friendly cervical mucus or an appropriate uterine lining.

 Pregnancy support

 Estrogens like diethylstilbestrol were formerly used in high doses to help support pregnancy.
 However, subsequent research showed diethylstilbestrol to be ineffective as well as harmful.

 Lactation suppression

 Estrogens can be used to suppress lactation, for instance in the treatment of breast engorgement or galactorrhea.
 However, high doses are needed, the effectiveness is uncertain, and high doses of estrogens in the postpartum period can increase the risk of blood clots.

 Tall stature

 Estrogen has been used to induce growth attenuation in tall girls.

 Estrogen-induced growth attenuation was used as part of the controversial Ashley Treatment to keep a developmentally disabled girl from growing to adult size.

 Acromegaly

 Estrogens have been used to treat acromegaly.
 This is because they suppress growth hormone-induced insulin-like growth factor 1 (IGF-1) production in the liver.